ThePorgs/Exegol-docs/source/exegol-wrapper/exec.rst

 This action allows you to run a single command in a single container instead of loading a full interactive shell.

-When this action is used it is possible to execute a command in:
+When this action is used it is possible to execute a command either in:

-* an **existing** and **persistent** container

-    * the name of an exegol **container** must be provided, this container will be created in interactive mode if it does not already exist
-* a **temporary** container created especially to execute the command and **automatically deleted** at the end of the execution
+* a **temporary** container created especially to execute the command, and **automatically deleted** at the end of the execution: the name of an exegol **image** must be provided from which a temporary container will be created

-    * the name of an exegol **image** must be provided from which a temporary container will be created
+* a standard Exegol container (already existing, or not): the name of an exegol **container** must then be provided.
+This container will be created in interactive mode if it does not already exist

-The executed command can be run:
+The executed command can be executed either:

-* in the **background** mode

-    * exegol **terminates immediately** after the command is launched and does not wait for its execution to be completed
+* in the **background** mode (i.e. like a daemon): exegol **terminates immediately** after the command is launched and does not wait for its execution to be completed.
+No process is left hanging (useful when running GUI apps for instance).
-* in **standard mode**

-    * exegol will **wait** for the end of the command execution to finish the action
+* in **standard mode**: exegol will **wait** for the end of the process to stop the container (and delete it if

 .. tip::
-    In standard execution mode, it is possible to ask exegol to display in your terminal the **output** (stdout/stderr) of the command sent by adding the parameter ``-v``
+    In standard execution mode, it is possible to ask exegol to display the command **output** (stdout/stderr) in the terminal by adding ``-v`` parameter.

 Options
 -------

-Because the exec action can also create containers, it shares the same parameters as the :ref:`start action<start_options>`.
+Since the exec action can also create containers, it shares the same parameters as the :ref:`start action<start_options>`.

-However, there are additional parameters unique to the use of the action exec:
+There are also additional parameters, unique to the ``exec`` action:

 ========================= =============
  Option                   Description